Chapter 25: There be no Wilting Here

 "What do you mean?"
 Gigi replied from one of the chairs across from her.

-"I am not saying that I agree or disagree, Bridgette," Babette said, "but what made you change your mind?
+"I am not saying that I agree or disagree, Bridgette," Babette retorted, "but what made you change your mind?
 I mean, you were so adamant about your belief that Adele should stay away from Chip because he is an awful man.
 Then, the night we helped her to run away, you suddenly decided that love conquers all other concerns."

 "Well haven't I always believed that love conquers all concerns?"
 Bridgette asked, sounding rather offended.
 "Why is it so hard to believe that I could do such a thing?"